jo-jstrm/Damaged-Package-Detection/README.md

 The ReadMe files do not belong to our Documentation.
 We used Sphinx for a detailed documentation of our project, the system and the code itself.
 Please follow these steps to view the documentation as html files on your local machine :
 1. Clone this Repo
-2. Open the [index.html](docs/build/html/index.html) in the [docs/build/html](docs/build/html) with a browser of your choice.
+2. Open the [index](docs/build/html/index.html) with a browser of your choice.

-Alternatively, you can download a PDF version of the documentation [here](docs/build/latex/AISS-CV.pdf).
+Alternatively, you can download a PDF version of the documentation [here](https://github.com/jo-jstrm/Damaged-Package-Detection/blob/main/docs/AISS-CV.pdf).

 ## Final Presentation
 Our final presentation is stored in the docs folder.